mcfnord/rml/src/televised.md

 condemnations of criminal incidents in the fake or real press, on KIRO FM, or on the TV news.
 This is a guy who thinks he can reach more people with two sentences than with something longer.
-This is a guy who would see the potential for fear from seven words.
+This is a guy who would see the potential for fear or hope from seven words.
+That's fine, but it's not enough, and it shouldn't be [an obsession](http://www.thenewstribune.com/news/local/crime/article53206345.html).

-As a professional writer, I can comprehend how uniquely powerful a few words can be.
-As a citizen, I'm disturbed by how deeply Lindquist engages in shaping perceptions with just a few words, precisely because I don't think the Prosecutor should be so wrapped up in perceptions.
-The Prosecutor should be wrapped up in the totality of facts!
+A Prosecutor shouldn't be so
+wrapped up in perceptions.
+A Prosecutor should be wrapped up in the totality of facts!
 Convictions, not arrests, should enthuse a prosecutor.
-It's like Pierce County has chosen a prosecutor who sees the job like an appearance on American Idol.
-It's a mismatch, it's disturbing, and it makes me believe the Pierce County judiciary is the only thing preventing a total collapse of justice.
+It's like Pierce County has chosen a prosecutor who sees the job like brief appearances on American Idol.

-A prosecutor's job starts with an arrest.
-It ends with a conviction.
-Mark hypes arrests because he's excited about getting on TV, or the radio.
+A prosecutor's job _starts_ with an arrest.
+It _ends_ with a conviction.
+Mark hypes arrests because he's excited about getting media attention.
 I don't think he cares about the boring work of securing honest convictions.

 <center>[DempseyBarComplaint.info](bc.html)</center>